PDS Logo, the Tree of Life

 Thais Gibson

-The relationship between a father and child is pivotal in shaping identity, self-esteem, and emotional resilience.
+The relationship between a father and child is pivotal in shaping one's identity, self-esteem, and emotional resilience.

 The Father Wound refers to the emotional, mental, and psychological wounds that come from a dysfunctional, abusive, or neglectful father-child relationship.

-The causes of the Father Wound can arise from various scenarios, with the most including physical or emotional absence, unmet emotional needs, and abuse.
-These experiences can leave lasting imprints on the child’s self-esteem, ability to trust, and capacity for intimacy, leading to issues of abandonment and validation.
+These experiences in childhood can leave lasting imprints on your self-esteem, ability to trust, and capacity for intimacy, leading to issues of abandonment and validation.

-However, unlike the Mother Wound -- which emphasizes “societal” norms and the mother's inability to provide nurture, care, and support -- the Father Wound arises more due to absenteeism and the expectation of males being distant and emotionless.
-That’s the distinction between the two.
+However, unlike the Mother Wound - which emphasizes “societal” norms and the mother's inability to provide nurture, care, and support - the Father Wound typically reflects emotional absence, neglect, or performance-based love.

 the father wound